cranci1/Iridum/README.md

 # Iridum

-A mobile app for the "StreamingCommunity" website.
+An iOS app for the "StreamingCommunity" website.

 ## Table of Contents
 - [Iridum](#iridum)